Win $10k holiday! T&Cs apply

 Repatriation is the process of returning a person home after a medical emergency or, at worst case, death.
 It's something we hope you never need.

-The word ‘repatriation’ has a few different meanings but in the case of travel insurance, repatriation costs are the not the cost of medical treatment, but the cost of medical transportation back to Australia.
+The word ‘repatriation’ has a few different meanings but in the case of travel insurance, repatriation costs are not the cost of medical treatment, but the cost of medical transportation back to Australia.

 If you’re sick or injured, we advise that you or a member of your travelling party call our Emergency Assistance Team as soon as possible.